 Is a popular Polish beer I saw throughout many restaurants, however one in particular tickled my fancy so many I lost count of how many I thoroughly enjoyed!
 Książęce‘s Ciemne Lagodne is a dark mild beer and is similar to Schwarzbier in northern Germany.
 It has a delicious infusion of barley malt, delicate flavors of honey and sponge cake with aftertastes of caramel, chocolate and roasted coffee.

-In Poznań, you’ll find a gorgeous cafe called Weranda, which is actually a chain.
+If you’re looking for the best cafes in Poznań, look no further than this glorious cafe called Weranda, which is actually a chain.
 What I really loved about this cafe was that the interior decor was incredibly vibrant and unique, making for a picturesque environment while sipping on my Rose iced latte!
 Yes, I’m still obsessed with anything rose flavored.
 To be honest, I really wanted the very American style pancakes with bacon and maple syrup, but that’s only available for breakfast!

 Address: Świętosławska 10, 61-870 Poznań, Poland